brushify/brushify-main/README.md

 ## ⏳ Stay Updated

-While we're building Brushly, you can:
+While we're building Brushify, you can:

 - Follow the development journey on [X (or, Twitter)](https://x.com/intent/user?screen_name=zaidahmad25)
 - Watch this repository to get notified when we're ready for contributions